FinOps

 • Auto-scaling with proper thresholds

-• Regional pricing arbitrage (ByteDance trains in Singapore instead of the US for cost savings)
+• Regional pricing arbitrage (ByteDance trains in Singapore rather than the US for cost savings)

 • Reserved instances for predictable workloads

 Yes, optimize your prompts.
 But do it last.
-Clear, specific instructions reduce token usage, but the gains are marginal compared to architectural changes.
+Clear, specific instructions reduce token usage, though the gains are marginal compared to what’s available at the architectural level.

 The tokenization trap

-Something unexpected: Anthropic’s tokenizer produces considerably more tokens than OpenAI’s for identical prompts.
-Claude 3.5 Sonnet might advertise 40% lower input token costs, but the increased tokenization can completely offset these savings.
+Here’s something that caught us off guard at Tallyfy.
+Anthropic’s tokenizer produces considerably more tokens than OpenAI’s for identical prompts.
+Claude models might advertise lower input token costs, but the increased tokenization can completely offset those savings.

-We discovered this the hard way at Tallyfy.
+We discovered this the hard way.
 Switching from GPT-4 to Claude for document processing actually increased our costs by 20% despite the lower per-token price.
-The lesson?
-Always benchmark with your actual data, not marketing numbers.
+I might be wrong about how common this trap is.
+Probably more teams have hit it than realize it.

 If you’re running a 50-500 person company, you can’t afford to waste money on AI.
-You also can’t afford a team of ML engineers to optimize everything.
-Here’s your playbook:
+You probably don’t have a team of ML engineers available to optimize everything either.
+So here’s what actually works without a major engineering overhaul:

 Batch everything batchable.
-Customer service summaries, report generation, content creation - if it doesn’t need real-time response, batch it.
+Customer service summaries, report generation, content creation.
+If it doesn’t need a real-time response, batch it.
 Instant 50% discount.

 Start here, not there

-Next time someone suggests forming a “prompt optimization committee,” show them these numbers:
+Next time someone proposes a “prompt optimization committee,” show them the actual numbers:

 • Prompt optimization: 20-30% savings, weeks of work